Few particles with an impurity in a one-dimensional harmonic trap: Model

 Finally, we also complement the ED calculations for strong repulsion by proposing an ansatz for the wavefunction in the limit of infinite repulsion.
 By taking into account that in the limit $g\to\infty$ the impurity cannot be at the same position as any of the bath particles, we introduce an ansatz with Jastrow-like correlations \cite{jastrow_many-body_1955}

-where $x_I$ is the position of the impurity, $x_b$ are the positions of the $N_b$ bath particles, $\alpha_N$ is a normalization factor that depends on the number of particles $N$, and $\sigma$ is a variational parameter that can be adjusted analytically.
+where $x_I$ is the position of the impurity, $x_b$ are the positions of the $N_b$ bath particles, $\alpha_N$ is a normalization factor that depends on the number of particles $N$, and $\sigma_I$ and $\sigma_b$ are variational parameters that can be adjusted numerically.
 In the sums, $N_a$ denotes the number of pairs of absolute values and $P$ are the permutations of the index $i,j$ with the index $k$.

-We first note that (\ref{sec:model;eq:ansatz2}) improves over a similarly inspired ansatz proposed in Ref.~\cite{garcia-march_entanglement_2016}, which does not contain the terms with absolute values nor the $\sigma$ parameter.
+We first note that (\ref{sec:model;eq:ansatz2}) improves over a similarly inspired ansatz proposed in Ref.~\cite{garcia-march_entanglement_2016}.
+However, the previous ansatz does not contain the terms with absolute values nor the $\sigma$ parameters.
 The introduction of a linear combination of terms with $(x_I-x_i)(x_I-x_j)$ and $|x_I-x_i||x_I-x_j|$, as well as the introduction of the parameter $\sigma$, enable us to provide a more accurate variational solution.
 To understand this, we note that a simple ansatz without the linear combination results in the same energy as one with a different number of pairs of absolute values $N_a$.
-For example, both
+Indeed, for two particles both

 and